 Interesting and showy Japanese species that makes tidy little evergreen clumps.
 Our original plant came from the Portland iconic Bovees Nursery.
 Unusual lavender-pink flowers held well above the foliage.
 Makes nice patches by rooting at leaf tips.
 Good moist soil.

 A very robust selection in one of our favorite genera, this is one we brought in from Japan some while back and at last have some to offer.
-Wider and longer leaves than most of our other forms we grow, this by necessity makes larger evergreen rosettes.
-In early spring the central floral resting bud starts to awaken and March sees the elongation of the flowering stem to 10" and the appearance of a full head of creamy flowers aging to a clear white.
-This Snow White truly would make an insecure and wicked queen jealous!
+Wider and longer leaves than other Heloniopsis, making larger evergreen rosettes.
+Early spring sees the elongation of the flowering stem to 10" and a full head of creamy flowers aging to a clear white.

 Fantastic collection by arguably the preeminent plant hunter of our times, Bleddyn Wynn-Jones of Crug Farm in Wales.
 This is from a 1993 collection in the Odaesan Mts in cold NE Korea and departs from the norm of this little known genus by having blue flowers.
 We nearly wept when it flowered.
 Moist and shade.

 View our SSL